alnew/UW_volunteers_2019/README.md

 - Client_output.txt
 - 2019_client_tax_information.csv

-### To print a copy of the Client_output.txt, navigate to Desktop > UW_volunteers > Client_output.txt and print from there.
+## Printing Output

-Instructions to Run the Tool: https://docs.google.com/document/d/1Q_kYThjvs6nUPQ1KX9c6iDNDmV-CNSKAol5-SUGGc-o/edit?usp=sharing
+- To print a copy of the Client_output.txt, navigate to Desktop > UW_volunteers > Client_output.txt and print from there.